 Baía de Todos os Santos (Bay of All Saints) Travel Guide

-The Baía de Todos os Santos (Bay of All Saints) is formed by 56 tropical islands such as Itaparica, Madre Deus, Maré, Frades, Bom Jesus dos Passos and Matarandiba.
+The Bay of Todos os Santos has 56 tropical islands such as Itaparica, Madre Deus, Maré, Frades, Bom Jesus dos Passos and Matarandiba.

-The capital of the state, Salvador, is the main city of the Baía de Todos os Santos region.
+The state capital, Salvador, is the main city in the Baía de Todos os Santos region.

 Several other municipalities are also bathed by the approximately 800 km² of the Bay: Madre de Deus, Candeias, Simões Filho, São Francisco do Conde, Santo Amaro, Cachoeira, Saubara, Itaparica, Vera Cruz, Jaguaripe, Maragogipe and Salinas da Margarida, as well as the islands under the jurisdiction of these municipalities.

-With 240 square kilometres, Itaparica Island is the largest of all and offers good infrastructure for tourist services.
+Covering 240 square kilometres, Itaparica Island is the largest of them all and offers a good infrastructure for tourist services.

 Ilha de Maré, with 16 square kilometres, has several inns and restaurants (such as the Oratório de Maré).

-And Ilha dos Frades, with eight square kilometres, is the most primitive and offers only beach bars for visitors who come to Ponta de Nossa Senhora.
+And Ilha dos Frades, with eight square kilometres, is the most primitive and offers only beach bars for visitors who come as far as Ponta de Nossa Senhora.

 History and Tourism Guide of São Francisco do Conde

-São Francisco do Conde is a Brazilian municipality located in the Metropolitan Region of Salvador da Bahia.
-Between islands and mangroves, coastal coast and Atlantic Forest, São Francisco do Conde enchants by its natural exuberance.
-Two embarkation points serve as a starting point for any nautical itinerary on boat trips that […]
+São Francisco do Conde is a Brazilian municipality located in the Salvador Metropolitan Region of Bahia.
+Between islands, mangroves, the coastline and the Atlantic Rainforest, São Francisco do Conde enchants with its natural exuberance.
+Two embarkation points are the starting point for any nautical itinerary on the boat trips that […]

 History and characteristic of the Baía de Todos os Santos

-The Baía de Todos os Santos is an indentation of the Brazilian coastline located in the state of Bahia.
+Todos os Santos Bay is an indentation in the Brazilian coastline located in the state of Bahia.
 It is the second largest bay in the world (after the Gulf of Bengal) and the largest in Brazil.
-Its extension is 1,233 km², with an average depth of 9.8 meters, […]
+It covers 1,233 km² and has an average depth of 9.8 metres, reaching up […]

-Pantanal Baiano Tourism Guide on the Jaquaripe River BA
+Tourist Guide to the Pantanal Baiano on the Jaquaripe River BA

-Ecological sanctuary Pantanal Baiano is formed by the mouth of several rivers, including the Jaguaripe River, beaches and Atlantic Forest; Its access can also be made by Cacha-Pregos, a village in the south of the island of Itaparica, where you can rent a boat for the tour; For those who […]
+Pantanal Baiano ecological sanctuary is formed by the mouths of several rivers, including the Jaguaripe river, beaches and the Atlantic Forest.
+It can also be reached via Cacha-Pregos, a town in the south of the island of Itaparica, where you can hire a speedboat for the trip.
+For those who […]

-Ilha do Medo in Bahia de Todos os Santos is full of mysteries and stories of hauntings.
-The small island is one of the 56 islands that make up the archipelago of Baia de Todos os Santos, located in the Brazilian state of Bahia.
-The Medo Island and its surroundings […]
+The Ilha do Medo in the Todos os Santos Bay is full of mysteries and stories of hauntings.
+The small island is one of the 56 islands that make up the Todos os Santos Bay archipelago, located in the Brazilian state of Bahia.
+Since 1991, Ilha do Medo and its […]

 Itaparica Island is the largest island in the Bay of All Saints with 240 km2, Itaparica means “fence of stones” and the name comes from a coral reef that is 1 km from the beaches facing the Atlantic.
 Itaparica Island, the largest sea island on the Brazilian coast, is connected […]